engelberger/gomena.github.io/index.md

 <br>

 **I am actively seeking research positions**.
-In the future I intend to conduct fundamental research in ML while applying the resulting algorithms to address complex problems in Life Sciences.
+In the future I intend to conduct fundamental research in ML, and develop algorithms to address complex problems in Life Sciences.
 See [research](http://gomena.github.io/research) for an overview of my current and past research projects.

 ### News